So you are leaving for your first time Southeast Asia tour

 *Tips are applied to Vietnam, Cambodia, Thailand, Laos and Myanmar only

-- Stout walking shoes and hiking sandals are good in tropical climes and help manage to climb historic sites, as ancient ruins are very common in your itinerary.
+- Good quality walking shoes and hiking sandals are necessary items in tropical climes and will assist you in climbing historic sites as ancient ruins are very common in your itinerary.

-- Long sleeve or shawl for ladies - make sure you have them as you could be denied entry to temples.
+- Long sleeves or a shawl for ladies - make sure you have them as you could be denied entry to temples.

 - Good quality sweat resistant sunblock, sunglasses and sunhat - the sun is relentless.

-- A waterproof shell to survive the wet monsoon season and cold evenings.
-It also keeps warm when you have to stay in fiercely air-conditioned interiors for a few hours.
+- A waterproof, lightweight mac to survive the wet monsoon season and cold evenings.
+It also keeps you warm when you have to stay in fiercely air-conditioned interiors for a few hours.

 - Swimming gears, you don’t want to miss these lovely beaches and fantastic pools especially in Vietnam and Thailand, do you?

-- Wet wipes other than hand sanitizer as the latter gets sticker at temperature of above 30 degrees Celsius.
+- Wet wipes rather than hand sanitizer, as the latter gets sticker at temperature of above 30 degrees Celsius.

-- A money belt to store small bills and other valuables if wanting to get rid of heavy backpack.
+- A money belt to store small bills and other valuables if you don't wish to carry a heavy backpack.

-- Student stationery is great gifts to kids you meet in rural area.
+- Student stationery is a great gift to kids you meet in rural areas.